google/badwolf/README.md

 # BadWolf

+BadWolf is a graph store modeled after a [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework).
+It presents a flexible storage and data-interchange model for representing a directed graph that accommodates the storage and linking of arbitrary objects without the need for a rigid schema.

-BadWolf was born as a loosely modeled graph store after RDF.
-However, triples were expanded to quads to allow simpler temporal reasoning.
-Most of the web related parts of RDF were never used.
-Instead time reasoning become the main reason for its existence.
-This project represents the evolution of the original BadWolf temporal graph store.
-Most of the original RDF structs have been removed, however BadWolf targets to retain its simplicity and flexibility.
+BadWold began as a [triplestore](https://en.wikipedia.org/wiki/Triplestore), but triples have been expanded to quads to allow simpler temporal reasoning.
+Because BadWolf is designed for generalized relationship storage, most of the web-related parts of RDF are not used.
+Instead time reasoning became the main reason for its existence.

 In case you are curious about the name, BadWolf is named after the [BadWolf entity](http://tardis.wikia.com/wiki/Bad_Wolf_(entity) ) as it appeared